VladimirSiv/VladimirSiv.github.io/_posts/2024-07-04-s3-eventbridge-glue-trigger.md

 ---
-title: "Handle Irregular Bursts of files using EventBridge and Glue Workflow"
+title: "Handle Irregular Bursts of Files using EventBridge and Glue Workflow"
 page_title: "S3 Notification EventBridge Glue Workflow Trigger"
 excerpt: "Exploring ways of handling irregular and sudden bursts of multiple files for data processing using event driven architecture on AWS.